dlockett133/odin-recipes/README.md

-In this project I will be building a recipe website.
+In this project I will be building a beta recipe website.